PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 and Non-Gaussian Time Series , 2002., Statistical Science Vol. 17, No. 3, 328-356
 2. LEBRE, BOURGUIGNON, An EM algorithm for estimation in the Mixture Transition Distribution model , Laboratoire Statistique et Genome, Universite Evry Val d'Essonne, Evry, 2009
-3. HUDSON, WON SUN KIM, KEATLEY, Series of Discrete State Processes: With an Application to Modelling Flowering Synchronisation with Respect to Climate Dynamics, 2019
-4. BERCHTOLD, Estimation of the Mixture Transition Distribution Model .
+3. BERCHTOLD, Estimation of the Mixture Transition Distribution Model .
 1999, Technical Report no. 352, Department of Statistics, University of Washington